uruk-project/Jwt/docs/Create_JWS_HS.md

 ## Recommandation:
 Use JWS using HMAC only if the issuer and the recipient are the same.
 This avoid to share a secret.
 A common use case would be to represent the OAuth2 state parameter as a JWS.
-In this case, the JWS is issued by the client application, then retrieved by the same client application.
+In this case, the JWS is issued by the client application, then retrieved by the same application.

 ## Supported encryption algorithms
  Algorithm | Description        | Key length
 -----------|--------------------|-----------
-HS256      | HMAC using SHA-256 | 128 bits
+HS256      | HMAC using SHA-256 | 256 bits
-HS384      | HMAC using SHA-384 | 192 bits
+HS384      | HMAC using SHA-384 | 384 bits
-HS512      | HMAC using SHA-512 | 256 bits
+HS512      | HMAC using SHA-512 | 512 bits

 ## Example code
 ```C#